US offers $10 million reward for information on Russian election interference - ExBulletin

 FILE – Yevgeny Prigozhin, left, gestures on the sidelines of a summit meeting between Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan at Konstantin Palace outside St. Petersburg, Russia, August 9 2016.
 The State Department on July 22, 2022, offered a $10 million reward for information about Russian interference in the US elections, including a close associate of Russian President Vladimir Putin and a troll farm which officials say fueled a divisive social media campaign in 2016.
 (AP Photo/Alexander Zemlianichenko, File)

-WASHINGTON The State Department on Thursday offered a $10 million reward for information about Russian interference in the US election, including a close associate of Russian President Vladimir Putin and a troll farm that officials say have fueled a divisive social media campaign in 2016.
+WASHINGTON The State Department on Thursday offered a reward of up to $10 million for information about Russian interference in the US election, including a close associate of Russian President Vladimir Putin and a troll farm which, according to officials, fueled a divisive social media campaign in 2016.

 The award, offered by the department’s Justice Awards program, seeks information about Internet Research Agency Yevgeniy Prigozhin, a wealthy businessman whose ties to Putin have earned him the nickname Putin’s Chief and other entities involved in interference in the 2016 US election won by Republican Donald.
 Asset.

 Prigozhin and 12 other Russians were indicted with the IRA in 2018 as part of Special Counsel Robert Mueller’s investigation into whether Russia coordinated with the Trump campaign to influence the election.
-The defendants were accused of participating in an extensive covert social media trolling campaign aimed at sowing divisiveness on burning issues and helping Trump defeat Democrat Hillary Clinton.
+The defendants were accused of running a massive social media trolling campaign aimed at sowing divisiveness on burning issues and helping Trump defeat Democrat Hillary Clinton.
+Officials say Prigozhin funded the IRA through companies he controlled.

 A d